ritwikbagga/ritwikbagga/README.md

 - 🔭 I’m currently working on personal projects and graduating in May 2021 with a BS in CS and Math from UMass Amherst

-- 🌱 I’m interested in automation, machine learning, backend engineering and data engineering
+- 🌱 I’m interested in automation, machine learning, backend and data engineering

 - 👯 I’m looking to collaborate on open source projects on Kaggle